 How to make Carrot and Chive Bread:

-This carrot and chive bread starts with shredded carrots.
+This carrot and chive bread starts with shredded carrots When baking with carrots it’s important to finely grate them.
 I like to take the little matchstick carrots you can buy in the store and whiz them in the food processor, because the grater attachment on my food processor broke.
+If you have a ton of carrots to use up, you might also like these; Carrot Banana Muffins!

 Next you’ll add dried buttermilk powder, sugar, salt, dill weed, chives, instant yeast, and melted butter to your mixing bowl.
 Because we are working with yeast, we’ll need 1 ¼ cups warm water, about 105 degrees.
 I really recommend buying an instant read thermometer for making bread, it cuts out pretty much all the guesswork that often comes along with baking bread.
 It’s been a game changer for me and they are available for around $11 on Amazon.

 Add 1 ½ cups of all purpose flour and mix well with your mixer until the flour is combined.
 At this point the mixture should be very wet, but thick.
 If you have a stand mixer switch the attachment to the dough hook and if you don’t, switch to stirring in the flour by hand until the dough forms a ball that can be kneaded.